EranGrin/couchDB-Node-Passport-Login/README.md

 ### Usage
 DB Install:
 1. You will have to install couchDB locally (dbPort: 5984)
-1. Credential for CouchDB should be user:admin pass:admin (
+1. Credential for CouchDB should be user:admin pass:admin
-2. Create db name: useres
+2. Create db name: users
 (Obviously Credential and dbName dbPort etc..
 Can be change in the code)

 ```sh